linrunner/tlp-doc/features.rst

     * TLP is a pure command line utility with automated background tasks.
 It does not contain a GUI.
-    * TLP implements :ref:`faq-powertop`'s recommendations out of the box, so there is no need to also run :command:`powertop --autotune` on boot.
+    * TLP implements :doc:`/faq/powertop`'s recommendations out of the box, so there is no need to also run :command:`powertop --autotune` on boot.